Brief Company Histories

 Sun Engraving Co.
 Ltd.

-Over the next few years, Sun Engraving developed a huge and ever-expanding rotary photogravure facility to produce magazines and catalogues.
-It has been estimated that by about 1935, the firm was producing 70% of Britain’s mass-market magazines, and it did pioneering work on such titles as Picture Post for Hulton Press.
-At its peak it was the largest printing company in the world.
+Over the next decade, Sun Engraving developed a huge and ever-expanding rotary photogravure facility, dedicated to the production of magazines and catalogues.
+It has been estimated that by about 1935, the firm was producing 70% of Britain’s mass-market magazines.The company did pioneering work on titles such as Picture Post, for Hulton Press, breaking U.K. records with weekly production runs of over a million copies.

 Sun Printers Ltd.

-In 1966 Hazell Sun Group merged with the Purnell Group, and this formidable new printing conglomerate was named the British Printing Corporation (BPC).
-Sun Printers failed to flourish within the new configuration.
-The next fifteen years saw a high turn-over of senior management, and constant conflict between management and the unions during a period of rapid change within the printing industry.
-The letterpress department was closed in 1979 for lack of work, and gravure business began to move out to the less-expensive web offset printers.
-The introduction of phototypesetting in 1980 spelled the end of Sun’s large composition department.
+That same year, Hazell-Sun Group merged with Purnell Group to create a formidable new printing conglomerate they called the British Printing Corporation (BPC).
+For many reasons, Sun Printers failed to flourish within the new configuration.
+The next fifteen years saw a high turn-over of senior management.
+There was also constant conflict between management and the unions, during a period when unions were becoming increasingly powerful in the U.K. It was also a period of rapid change within the printing industry.
+Letterpress was foundering, and gravure was losing ground to the new web-offset printing technology that, for self-serving reasons, a majority of BPC’s directors had rejected for Sun Printers.
+By 1975, sales were falling, and over 92% of company income was being eaten up by wages and salaries.
+The Sun’s letterpress department was forced to close in 1979 for lack of work.
+More and more gravure business was moving to the less-expensive web-offset printers, both in the U.K. and on the Continent.
+The much-delayed introduction of phototypesetting at the Sun in 1980 spelled the end of the large composition department.
+The ink factory was closed in 1981.
+By this time, the company was in grave financial difficulties.